Film Noir (French for “dark film”)

 Every film ever made has inspired a poster intended to capture its essence.
 But only a genre as visually captivating as film noir could inspire posters for potential movies!
 We offer five such posters, born from viewing and enjoying gems of film noir.
 So, go ahead and build a story and screenplay for each one of them!

-We're thrilled about how the poster has come out.
+We're thrilled about how the posters has come out.
 The posters will be available in two sizes of

 18″ x 24″ and 24″ x 12″.